 Glen Moy raspberries have stood the test of time.
-New raspberry cultivars appear almost every year but the quality of Glen Moy raspberries is evidenced by the fact that it was introduced in 1986 and is still going strong.
-It is still, more than 20 years after it was introduced, one of the earliest raspberry plants, typically cropping from the second week of June onwards and is 50% cropped by the first week of July.
-Good flavour, and firm medium sized fruit account for its popularity as does its resistance to aphids.
+New raspberry cultivars appear almost every year but the quality of Glen Moy is evidenced by the fact that it was introduced in 1986 and is still going strong.
+More than 30 years after it was introduced, Glen Moy is still one of the earliest raspberry plants, typically cropping from the second week of June onwards and is 50% cropped by the first week of July.
+Good flavour and firm medium-sized fruit account for its popularity as does its resistance to aphids.
 But if you would like to see other varieties, have a look at our range of raspberry plants for sale.